-Spencer has written a popular slice-of-life column for the Cañon City Daily Record newspaper in Colorado and for the Porterville Recorder in Porterville, California.
+Spencer wrote a popular slice-of-life column for the Cañon City Daily Record newspaper in Colorado and for the Porterville Recorder in Porterville, California.
 She won the 2015 Will Rogers Gold Medallion Award for Romancing the Widow, one of her historical novels set in Cañon City in the 1800s.
 Her Christmas release, Barbour’s The 12 Brides of Christmas, made the ECPA best-seller list three months running, and her most recent release, The Cowboy’s Bride, landed a spot as both an ECPA and Publisher’s Weekly bestseller.

 “I particularly like writing Western romance—cowboy love stories—not only because of my background but because people enjoy reading about the great American hero.
 A happy ending is guaranteed in the romance genre, and who doesn’t need a happy ending once in a while?”

 When she’s not writing inspirational romance or teaching at the local community college, Spencer enjoys speaking at women’s retreats.
 Her nonfiction has appeared in Chicken Soup for the Soul and various periodicals such as Power for Living, The Quiet Hour, Standard, The Upper Room, American Cowboy, and Western Horseman.
 Spencer makes her home on Colorado’s Front Range with Blue the Cowdog and mouse-detectors, Annie and Oakley.

 Three-time 2016 ECPA Bestseller

 2016 TARA – Winner of Inspirational Romance, unpublished

 2015 Will Rogers Gold Medallion Award for Best Inspirational Western Fiction